 This interview was conducted via email June, 2008.
-For more information on Laverne Christie check out her website at www.lavernechristie.com
+For more information on LaVerne Christie check out her website at www.lavernechristie.com (no longer up)!

 JGL: If you don’t mind me asking, how old are you?